cirola2000/terraform-provider-langfuse/docs/resources/project.md

 ### Optional

 - `metadata` (Map of String) Key-value pairs to store additional information about the project.
 Useful for tagging, categorization, and organization.
 - `retention_days` (Number) Number of days to retain project data.
-Defaults to 30 days.
+Set to 0 for no retention limit.
+Defaults to 0 (no retention limit).

 ### Read-Only